sca-secretary/sca-handbook/05_history/05-03_agm-history.md

   - Repository open houses
   - Opening Reception: Computer History Museum
 - Friday:
-  - Plenary Session & Keynote Address: Inside the Kremlin: Unraveling the Papers of Vitaly Kataev and Soviet thinking during the Latter Stages of the Cold War, David E. Hoffman, author
+  - Plenary Session & Keynote Address: _Inside the Kremlin: Unraveling the Papers of Vitaly Kataev and Soviet thinking during the Latter Stages of the Cold War_, David E. Hoffman, author
   - Sessions:
     - Taking Our Pulse: The OCLC Research Survey of Special Collections and Archives
     - Pecha Kucha #1: A Sampling of Projects from Archives in the West